ODS-NN-Breakfasts/rus-ad-search-engine/README.md

 # Search Engine for Russian Advertisements

+All design-related information is in [System Design Document](research/DESIGN.md).

-All operations for project development and maintenance should be described on [Wiki page](https://github.com/ODS-NN-Breakfasts/rus-ad-search-engine/wiki).
+All operations for project development and maintenance are described on [Wiki page](https://github.com/ODS-NN-Breakfasts/rus-ad-search-engine/wiki).

 ## Directory and File Structure